abinit/abinit/doc/tutorial/paral_moldyn.md

 !!! important

-    Before continuing, you might consider to work in a different subdirectory as for the other lessons.
+    Before continuing, you might consider to work in a different subdirectory as for the other tutorials.
 Why not "Work_paral_moldyn"?
     In what follows, the name of files are mentioned as if you were in this subdirectory.
     All the input files can be found in the ~abinit/tests/tutoparal/Input directory.